Straight to the Point

 For larger projects like miso or soy sauce, any recipe that features a mash, or even certain pickle recipes, stone weights are another great option to keep the solids submerged.
 These stones from Ohio Stoneware are a textbook example: They are non-porous, ceramic weights that measure six inches in diameter—ideal for large gallon jars or wide ceramic crocks.Continue to 5 of 7 below.

 A Fermentation Crock

-The team also likes this Korean fermentation crock, which is made of BPA-free plastic and is dishwasher- and even microwave-safe.
-These come in a wide assortment of sizes, whether you're making just a small batch of pickles or a massive container of kimchi.
-You won't need any weights with this crock—simply press down on the lid to keep your ingredients submerged.Continue to 5 of 6 below.
+The team also likes this Korean fermentation crock, which is made of BPA-free plastic and is dishwasher- and even microwave-safe (though we don’t advise microwaving in a fermentation recipe).
+These crocks come in a wide assortment of sizes, whether you're making just a small batch of pickles or a massive container of kimchi.
+You won't need any weights with this model either—simply press down on the lid to keep your ingredients submerged.

-pH Strips and Meters
+pH Strips and pH Meters

 One way to know if your foods are properly fermented is by testing pH.
 The FDA recommends that acidified foods have a pH of 4.6 or lower; but for a truly shelf stable item like hot sauce, you’ll want an even lower pH of 3.4 or below. (pH ranges from one to 14; one being the most acidic.)
 To test the pH, pick up some test strips or a pH meter.
 Christina Ward, our contributor who has written for us extensively about pickle science loves this digital pH meter, which takes you out to the hundredths.
 While it might feel like overkill, this kind of accuracy will ensure your fermented foods are safe to eat.